cgrace0044/pp4_zaragoza_restaurants/README.md

 ![hero](docs/readme_images/hero.webp)

-- The home page includes a hero section which encourages the user to 'discover the best restaurants in Zaragoza, Spain'.
+- The home page includes a hero section which encourages the user to *discover the best restaurants in Zaragoza, Spain*.
 - The hero section includes a carousel which contains images of some of the restaurants that are reviewed on the site.

 **Get Started Section**